endjin/Endjin.Ip.Maturity.Matrix.RuleDefinitions/README.md

-# Endjin.Ip.Maturity.Matrix.RuleDefinitions
-Rule set definitions used by the IP Maturity Matrix tools.
+# Endjin IP Maturity Matrix Rule Definitions

+The IP Maturity Matrix tools in https://github.com/endjin/Endjin.Ip.Maturity.Matrix/ rely on the formal rule definitions in this repository.

+We keep these in a separate repository because the rules are typically versioned on a different timescale from the tools.